NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/overview.rst

    :figclass: align-center
    :width: 800

-   Geospatial visualization of subclasses of buildings in Atlantic County Inventory.
+   Geospatial visualization of subclasses of buildings in the Atlantic County Inventory.

-**Flood-Exposed Inventory**: This subset of the Atlantic County inventory is confined to 32,828 buildings in FEMA Special Flood Hazard Areas (SFHAs) (:numref:`fig-buildingClassFEI`), as identified by the New Jersey Department of Environmental
+**Flood-Exposed Inventory**: This subset of the Atlantic County inventory includes 32,828 buildings in FEMA Special Flood Hazard Areas (SFHAs) (:numref:`fig-buildingClassFEI`), as identified by the New Jersey Department of Environmental
 Protection (NJDEP).
-This includes all buildings in (or within 200-foot buffer of) the 1% annual chance (AC) floodplain, as defined by FEMA Flood Insurance Rate Maps (FIRMs).
-The buildings in this inventory are exposed to the combination of wind and floodplain hazards, and includes some of the most populated municipalities in the
+This includes all buildings in (or within a 200-foot buffer of) the 1% annual chance (AC) floodplain, as defined by FEMA Flood Insurance Rate Maps (FIRMs).
+The buildings in this inventory are exposed to the combination of wind and floodplain hazards, and include some of the most populated municipalities in the
-county: Atlantic City, Margate City, and Ventor City which contribute to about 50% of the entire building inventory in Atlantic County.
+county: Atlantic City, Margate City, and Ventnor City, which contribute to about 50% of the entire building inventory in Atlantic County.

 .. _fig-buildingClassFEI: